NekkidBear/CrippleMrOnion2023/README.md

 # CrippleMrOnion2023
-Python version of cripple mr onion
+This is the newest Python version of my 'Cripple Mr. Onion" project.
+I hope to implement a gui-based, multiplayer version of it.

 This is an implementation of Cripple Mr. Onion, as concieved by Sir Terry Pratchett and documented by Andrew Millard and Terry Tao.
 These rules are found at: https://discworld.fandom.com/wiki/Cripple_Mr_Onion_Full_Rules, and documented here for posterity.